 The reason for cougars eating the most nutritious parts of the animal first is because this is where they get Vitamin A from.
 Without Vitamin A, they would develop skeletal problems.

 Do Cougars Affect Other Animals Populations?

 Cougars do not eat a huge amount of deer, with an average kill by a cougar of one deer every two to three weeks.
 Cougars prey upon the easiest to catch, which removes the weak, the old, and the sick from their habitat.

 Due to this, deer populations are generally not affected by the predation of cougars.
 Deer who are more likely to mate and give birth are generally the healthiest of the species, and these are not preyed upon by cougars as much as the weak.

 Cougars do help keep other animal populations in check, however, and without predators, the damage caused by deer and other animals can be unhealthy to the ecosystem.
 In areas where there are few predators, deer can severely damage the area by overgrazing.
 In areas where there are no meat-eaters, the damage done to the habitat by herbivores can be devastating.

 Cougars also help to keep other animals and birds fed.
 Ravens can be seen flying around a kill by cougars, and weasels are often found in the area, waiting for the cougar to distance itself from their kill before trying to get a part of the food.

 However, cougars are fierce and can easily kill an animal trying to steal their kill.
 Other cats such as the lynx and the bobcat will come off worse in a fight with a cougar, as can much larger animals.

 Black bears are larger than cougars, but neither animal will escape unharmed in a fight over the kill.
-Wolves are also a dangerous animal to the cougar, with a pack of wolves able to take down a cougar.
+Wolves are also dangerous animals to the cougar, with a pack of wolves able to take down a cougar.